pluto93/pluto93/README.md

 I'm passionate about data analytics, business intelligence, AI, user experience and using technology to solve real-world problems.

 ## 🛠️ What I'm Currently Building
+### 📊 Scotland on the Web – Visualizing Web Archive Data for Public Interaction
+I'm currently laying the groundwork for my dissertation project, **Scotland on the Web**, which explores how to visualise web archive data from the National Library of Scotland’s **General Collections Team**.

+This project aims to **analyze and represent Scotland’s digital presence** by visualising linked web archive data as networks—where websites become nodes and outlinks form connections.
+The dataset includes Scottish organisations, cultural topics, media, activism, and more, but is inherently incomplete and constantly evolving.

+Through **interactive data visualizations and static graphics**, this project will uncover insights about **Scotland’s digital identities, representation gaps, and historical online footprints**.
+The final outputs may be featured in an **exhibition at Inspace in Fall 2025**, showcasing how diverse identities are reflected through the **temporal and dynamic nature of web archives**.

+---

+### ✨ Design with Data – Exhibition at Edinburgh Science Festival
+As part of my Design with Data course, I'm working on an exciting **fashion informatics prototype** for the **Edinburgh Science Festival**, combining **data, design, and technology**.

+This project explores the intersection of **fashion, technology, and space**, using:
+- **TouchDesigner** for generative visuals
+- **Python** for dataset processing
+- **Projection Mapping** to bring interactive fashion concepts to life

+Through **real-time data-driven visuals**, we aim to create an **immersive experience** that blends **fashion aesthetics with celestial data**, making abstract space concepts more tangible through wearable tech and projection-based storytelling.
+The final prototype will be showcased as part of an interactive **festival exhibit**, pushing the boundaries of **data-driven design in fashion**.

 ## 🌱 What I'm Currently Learning
 Google Data Analytics Professional Certificate